sibellavia/lemon/README.md

     ```
     This command automates the creation of a `lemon` system user, copies the binary, sets up necessary directories, installs a `systemd` unit file, and starts the service.
 See the dedicated section "[Running `lemon` as a Systemd Service (Linux)](#running-lemon-as-a-systemd-service-linux)" for full details.

+5.  **Uninstall Systemd Service (Linux):**
+    To remove the `lemon` systemd service integration, use the `uninstall-systemd` command.
+This requires `sudo` privileges.
+    ```bash
+    sudo lemon uninstall-systemd
+    # Or, using the full path if needed:
+    # sudo $HOME/.cargo/bin/lemon uninstall-systemd
+    ```
+    This command will stop and disable the service, and remove its systemd unit file.
+It does not remove the `lemon` binary, user/group, or data/configuration directories.
+See the "[Running `lemon` as a Systemd Service (Linux)](#running-lemon-as-a-systemd-service-linux)" section for more details on what is and isn't removed.

 **Global Options:**

 *   **`--config <FILE>` (or `-c <FILE>`)**: Specifies the path to the configuration file to use instead of the default `lemon.toml`.
 This flag can be used with `run` and `validate`.